dmatscheko/sslserver/README.md

 * `jail-process`: This determines whether to jail the process.
 If a process is jailed, no file can be larger than the size specified in `max-cacheable-file-size`.
 This only works on Linux.
 The default value is `true`.
 * `jail-directory`: The directory in which to jail the process.
 Warning, the permissions for all files will be set to `a=r`, and for all directories to `a=rx`.
 The default value is `jail`.
 ### Logging
 * `log-requests`: Log the client IP and the URL path of each request.
-Warning: If `jail-process` is set to `true`, the logfiles can not be rotated and will grow indefinitely.
+Warning, if `jail-process` is set to `true`, the logfiles can not be rotated and will grow indefinitely.
 The default value is `true`.
 * `log-file`: The name of the log file.
 If the name is empty (= `""`), the log output will only be written to `stdout`.
 The default value is `server.log`.

 ## TODO